RedYetiDev/Quizlet.JS/README.md

 - ### `question`
     The `question` event returns 3 arguments: The question, The possible answers, and the correct answer.
 This event signifies a question being asked and the client having the answer.

+- ### `teamQuestion`
+    The `teamQuestion` event returns 3 arguments: The question, The possible answers, and the correct answer.
+This event signifies another team member receiving a question

+- ### `error`
+    The `error` event returns 1 argument, the error thrown.
+This event only emits when there is an error.

 ## Functions

 - ### `contructor`